Staff & Clergy

 Meg has been serving at St. Thomas since 2016.
 She grew up in Columbus in the Baptist tradition and attended McAfee School of Theology in Atlanta, Georgia.
 She was surprised and delighted by the opportunity to be back home serving at St. Thomas.
 Meg is committed to making St. Thomas a place where Christian formation happens in ways that lead to deeper love and service, and she believes good communication can help this happen.

-Meg and her wife Susie are proud parents to two daughters and one son.
+Meg and her wife Susie are proud parents to three daughters and one son.
 They are also proud foster parents and have fostered 15 children since becoming licensed in 2013.